zeltbrennt/adventOfCode2024/README.md

 ### Day 06: Bridge Repair

 Came up with a recursive solution that solves Part 2 in 1.5 Seconds.
 Did not manage to get Coroutines working, memoization was also not helping.
+The key was to not manipulate the list, instead increasing a pointer.

 [^aoc]:
 [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.